jonathan90125/Sequence-Based-VPR/README.md

 # A Sequence-Based Visual Place Recognition Technique with Segmented Database and Compact Sequence List

 This is the repo for the paper "A Sequence-Based Visual Place Recognition Technique with Segmented Database and Compact Sequence List".
-It contains implementing code and latex paper file in it.
+It contains implementing code and latex file of paper in it.

 ## Abstract